 The purpose of this reserve fund is to pay for compensation benefits and other expenses authorized by Article 2 of the Workers' Compensation Law, and for payment of expenses of administering this self-insurance program.
 The reserve may be established by Board action and is funded by budgetary appropriations and such other funds as may be legally appropriated.
 Within sixty days after the end of any year, excess amounts may either be transferred to another reserve or the excess applied to the appropriations of the next succeeding fiscal years' budget.

-Employee Retirement System
+Reserve for Retirement System Contributions